Social media is visual. Scratch that. The world is visual.

 A BuzzSumo study revealed that posts with visuals receive 2.3x more engagement.

 But what if you don’t have a graphic design background to create those stunning visuals?
-While some companies have the budget to hire resources or outsource designing, everyone can’t afford that.
+Even with the rise of affordable graphic design solutions, not everyone has the budget to hire resources or outsource designing.

 So, what happens to those social media feeds?
 Does that mean they have to end up looking like this?